ericayzeng/Biof-501/README.md

 ![kmeans](https://github.com/user-attachments/assets/178c7f73-c280-45c0-9ef5-d3e3944bc0e6)

 ## Container
-In the pipeline, a custom Docker ....
+In the pipeline, a custom Docker image is built on-demand using `make build-image` to run each step of the pipeline (each step uses the same image).
+The image uses the `python:3.10` image as a base, and additionally installs the packages specified in `requirements.txt`.
+The implementation for this image can be observed in the `Dockerfile`.

 ## References
 1. Rahman T, Lauriello J. Schizophrenia: An Overview.
 Focus (Am Psychiatr Publ).
 2016;14(3):300-307. doi:10.1176/appi.focus.20160006